DylanDrechsel/Simon-Says/README.md

 # Installation Instructions

-  -Fork and clone this repository
+- Fork and clone this repository
-  -Start up local server and open index.html
+- Start up local server and open index.html
-  -Fallow instructions in readme on how to play
+- Fallow instructions in readme on how to play

 # User Stories